kenerwin88/oregon-trail-deluxe-decompiler/GITHUB_PAGES_SETUP.md

 2. Ensure all file paths are correct (they should be relative to the repository root)
 3. Verify that the `.github/workflows/pages.yml` file is properly configured
 4. Make sure the `docs/` directory contains all necessary files

+## GitHub Actions Workflow

+The GitHub Actions workflow uses the following actions:

+- `actions/checkout@v4` - Checks out your repository
+- `actions/configure-pages@v4` - Configures GitHub Pages
+- `actions/upload-pages-artifact@v3` - Uploads the docs directory as an artifact
+- `actions/deploy-pages@v4` - Deploys the artifact to GitHub Pages

+These are the latest versions as of April 2025 and should be compatible with GitHub's requirements.